-Autumn has arrived.
-The weather is cooling off, and the leaves will be changing soon — there’s no better time to go camping than at the start of the fall season.
-If you live in the Chicago area, you’re only a shot drive away from some incredible camping destinations, from sandy shorelines to rocky terrains.
-Here are some places to check out if you want to go camping near Chicago.
+Fall is weeks away, and there’s no better time to go camping than autumn.
+If you live in the Chicago area, you’re just a short drive to some incredible camping destinations.
+From sandy shorelines to rocky terrains, here are some beautiful places to check out if you want to go camping near Chicago.

 Located about two hours from the city, Starved Rock’s campground isn’t technically inside the famed park, but it’s worth the trip.
 Plan for a day of exploring the park’s famed rock formations and canyons before heading to your tent for a night spent under the stars.